Prenatal care focused on the uniqueness of each individual person we serve.

 -

-You can expect to feel heard and cared for from your very first appointment with the Kharis midwives!
+You can expect to feel heard and cared for from your very first appointment with Kharis Midwifery!
 Early pregnancy can feel emotional and tentative, even for the most desired and planned baby.
-We honor you wherever you might be on the emotional roller coaster of pregnancy.
+I honor you wherever you might be on the emotional roller coaster of pregnancy.
 Tears of joy, anticipation, overwhelm, sadness, and whatever else you feel are welcome here!

 -

-Meet with a midwife and maybe an apprentice in our welcoming office.
+Meet with me and maybe an apprentice in our welcoming office.

 -